 The set up described so far fails when moving to formalisms where a computational step can merge parts of the state.
-This happens, e.g., in nominal calculi where as a result of name passing the received name is identified with a local one at the receiver~\cite{CVY:ESSPE,Gad07} or in the modelling of bonding in biological/chemical processes~\cite{PUY:MBPE}.
-Whenever we think of the state of the system as some kind of graph with the dynamics described by graph rewriting, this means that rewriting rules are non-linear (more precisely, in the so-called double pushout approach~\cite{Ehr:TIAA}, left-linear but possibly not right-linear).
-In general terms, the point is that in the presence of fusions the same event can be enabled by different minimal sets of events, thus preventing the identification of a notion of causality.
+This happens, e.g., in nominal calculi where, as a result of name passing, the received name is identified with a local one at the receiver~\cite{CVY:ESSPE,Gad07} or in the modelling of bonding in biological/chemical processes~\cite{PUY:MBPE}.
+Whenever we think of the state of the system as some kind of graph with the dynamics described by graph rewriting, this means that rewriting rules are non-linear (more precisely, in the jargon of the double pushout approach~\cite{Ehr:TIAA}, left-linear but possibly not right-linear).
+In general terms, the point is that, in the presence of fusions, the same event can be enabled by different minimal sets of events, thus preventing the identification of a proper notion of causality.

 As an example, consider the graph rewriting system in Fig.~\ref{fi:running}.
 The start graph $G_s$ and the rewriting rules $p_a$, $p_b$, and $p_c$ are reported in Fig.~\ref{fi:running-gg}.
 Observe that rules $p_y$, where $y$ can be either $a$ or $b$, delete edge $\bar{y}$ and merge nodes $c$ and $\nu$.
 The possible rewrites are depicted in Fig.~\ref{fi:running-rewriting}.
 For instance, applying $p_a$ to $G_s$ we get the graph $G_b$.
 Now, $p_b$ can still be applied to $G_b$ matching its left-hand side non-injectively, thus getting graph $G_{ab}$.
 Similarly, we can apply first $p_b$ and then $p_a$, obtaining again $G_{ab}$.